By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 There's a lot happening in a short window.
 Here are the dates that matter:

-The enrollment window in October–December 2026 is particularly important — that's when you'll need to make sure your 2027 plan participates in BALANCE.
+The enrollment window in October–December 2027 will be particularly important — that's when you'll need to make sure your 2028 plan participates in BALANCE (if CMS runs a new participation round).

 Does Medicare Cover Zepbound for These Specific Conditions?